bt5-coder/yolov5_openvino/README.md

 6.Using openvino model_optimizer folder to generate IR file, model_optimizer path is ```C:\Program Files (x86)\Intel\openvino_2021.4.752\deployment_tools\model_optimizer```

-***If you are using openvino on raspberry, there is no model_optimizer folder, you need using your PC to convert the IR model.***
+***If you are using openvino on raspberry pi, there is no model_optimizer folder, you need using your PC to convert the IR model.***

 7.```Python mo --input_model yolov5s.onnx --scale 255 --reverse_input_channels --output Conv_198,Conv_217,Conv_236 --data_type FP16```